-This is the exact "brute force" method of Skogestad (2000), except that implementation error is not included.
-If implementation error were included, then the method would be exact, and it would disfavour temperatures towards the column end (which have a small optimal variation), and some of the problems that Luyben (2006) refers to with the method would be avoided.
+This is the exact "brute force" method of Skogestad (2000), except that the implementation error is not included.
+If the implementation error was included, then this would disfavour temperatures towards the column end (which have a small optimal variation), and some of the problems that Luyben (2006) refers to with the method would be avoided.